So many Cape Cod fishermen perished in the Great October Gale of 1841 that the peninsula’s young women refused to court men who went to sea.

 All 57 lived within two miles of each other.
 They were related to nearly everyone in town.
 Eight were Snows and eight were Paines.
 Three were boys not yet 13 years old.

 During one of his trips to Cape Cod, Henry David Thoreau recalled asking a man in Truro, "Who lives in that house?"
 The reply: "Three widows."
 The town, with a population around 2,000, had 105 widows.
 Young women became reluctant to marry fishermen.

-	An obelisk in the Congregational Church yard commemorates the 57 storm victims:
+An obelisk in the Congregational Church yard commemorates the 57 October gale victims:

 Then shall the dust return to the

 earth as it was and the spirit shall

 Man goeth to his long home and the

 Image: First Congregational Parish of Truro By Judy Moehle - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=35518277.

 This story about the Great October Gale was updated in 2017.